EFForg/https-everywhere/ruleset-style.md

-# Ruleset style guide
+# Ruleset Style Guide

-Goal: Rules should be written in a way that is consistent, easy for humans to read and debug, and reduces the chance of errors, and makes testing easy.
+Goal: rules should be written in a way that is consistent, easy for humans to read and debug, reduces the chance of errors, and makes testing easy.

 To that end, here are some style guidelines for writing or modifying rulesets.
 They are intended to help and simplify in places where choices are ambiguous,